JorgeSTJordao/University_Projects/README.md

 - Scientific Modeling: I'm able to implement the concepts of limits, derivates and integral in Python

 ## Electives
-- Mobile Development: I'm gonna make some mobile application using Android
+- App Development: I'm gonna make some mobile application using Android